Pppp1116/flare-floss/scripts/README.md

 step by running the `ghidra_floss_import.py` script from Ghidra's Script Manager.
 The script will prompt for the JSON file and add comments and bookmarks to the open program.

+`ghidra_floss_import.py` supports a few workflow-friendly options (configured at the top of the script):

+- `IMPORT_DECODED`, `IMPORT_STACK`, `IMPORT_TIGHT`: enable or disable specific string types.
+- `MIN_LENGTH`: only import strings whose length meets or exceeds this value.
+- `TRUNCATE_LONG_STRINGS`: truncate overly long comments to keep disassembly readable.

+When FLOSS metadata contains an image base or hash, the script validates the currently loaded program, warns on mismatches, and can optionally rebase if the image base differs.
+Decoded, stack, and tight strings are placed into separate bookmark categories with distinct colors, and existing comments are preserved by appending FLOSS annotations.
+Decoded strings also annotate both the decoding routine entry point and the callsite when available.

 For x64dbg:
 - Instead of a Python file, redirect the output to a .json file.
     `$ python render-x64dbg-database.py floss-results.json > database.json`